Residue currents and fundamental cycles: Introduction

+We will consider $Z$ such that $\Ok_Z$ has a global locally free resolution over $\Ok_X$.
+Such a resolution exists for any $Z$ for example when $X$ is projective.
+If $X$ is Stein, then any $Z$ has a semi-global resolution, i.e., it has a free resolution on every compact in $X$.
+Assume that

-is a locally free resolution of $\Ok_Z$ over $\Ok_X$, i.e., an exact complex of locally free $\Ok_X$-modules such that $\coker \varphi_1\cong\Ok_Z$.
+is this locally free resolution, i.e., \eqref{turkos} is an exact complex of locally free $\Ok_X$-modules such that $\coker \varphi_1\cong\Ok_Z$.
 If the corresponding vector bundles are equipped with Hermitian metrics we say that $(E, \varphi)$ is a \emph{Hermitian locally free resolution} of $\Ok_Z$ over $\Ok_X$.
-Given such an $(E,\varphi)$, in \cite{AW1} Andersson and the second author constructed an $\End E$-valued, where $E=\bigoplus E_k$, residue current $R^E = \sum R_k^E$, where $R_k^E$ takes values in $\Hom(E_0,E_k)$.
+Given such an $(E,\varphi)$, in \cite{AW1} Andersson and the second author constructed an $\End E$-valued residue current $R^E = \sum R_k^E$, where $E=\bigoplus E_k$, and $R_k^E$ takes values in $\Hom(E_0,E_k)$.
 This current satisfies a duality principle and it has found many applications; e.g., it has been used to obtain new results on the $\dbar$-equation on singular varieties, \cite{AS}, and a global effective Brian\c con-Skoda-Huneke theorem, \cite{AWSemester}.